 The Interreg Euro-MED Programme strongly recommend adopting the Article 20 to all partners declared as undertakings.
 During the application phase, each partner has to fill in the "State aid criteria self-check" (Section B "Project partners") where stating that it applies for Interreg funds under the GBER.

-Direct aid granted under De Minimis
+Direct aid granted under the De minimis Regulation